 ASX Clear also monitors and manages the magnitude of exposures to participants through both daily and intraday initial and variation margin calculations (CCP Standard 4.2), and through daily stress tests that measure the effects of extreme but plausible scenarios on exposures (CCP Standard 4.5).
-ASX Clear holds sufficient financial resources to cover its largest potential credit exposure to any single participant and its affiliates in the extreme but plausible scenarios covered in its stress tests (CCP Standards 4.4, 4.6).
-ASX Clear has the capacity to call additional margin from participants in the event that their stress-test exposures exceed pre-determined stress-test exposure limits (STELs).
-During the Assessment period, ASX Clear enhanced the review of its capital stress-test model by introducing monthly reverse stress testing and review of market conditions to supplement the existing daily and formal annual review of scenarios.
-ASX Clear has also engaged an external expert to conduct an annual validation of the capital stress test model.
-Responsibility for increasing financial resources in response to persistent and widespread STEL breaches that exceed available financial resources lies with the CS Boards and the ASX Limited Board (CCP Standard 4.7).
-ASX Clear can allocate any uncovered credit losses to participants via Emergency Assessments, which are subject to a cap.
-ASX plans to consult on proposals to enhance its loss allocation and replenishment powers (CCP Standard 4.8).
+On 30 March 2015, ASX Clear transitioned to the higher 'Cover 2' standard for covering its credit exposures, consistent with the Bank's supplementary interpretation of CCP Standard 4.4.
+Under the 'Cover 2' standard, ASX Clear calibrates its financial resources to cover its largest potential credit exposure to any two participants (previously one participant) and affiliates in the extreme but plausible scenarios covered in its stress tests, consistent with obligations for a facility that is systemically important in multiple jurisdictions (CCP Standards 4.4, 4.6).
+This transition did not necessitate an increase in the level of prefunded financial resources.
+ASX Clear retains the capacity to call additional margin from participants in the event that their stress-test exposures exceed predetermined stress-test exposure limits (STELs).
+ASX Clear conducts monthly reverse stress tests, and during the Assessment period integrated these tests into its broader risk management framework to supplement the existing daily and formal annual review of scenarios.
+Responsibility for increasing financial resources in response to persistent and widespread STEL breaches that exceed ASX Clear's available financial resources (AFR) lies with the CS Boards and the ASX Limited Board (CCP Standard 4.7).
+ASX Clear has developed enhanced powers to comprehensively address any uncovered credit losses and replenish prefunded financial resources, due to come into effect in October 2015.
+These replace and extend ASX Clear's existing power to allocate losses to participants via Emergency Assessments, which are subject to a cap (CCP Standard 4.8).